ibm-cloud-docs/dns-svcs/glb.md

 1. Select a **Health check region** from which the health check performs monitoring.
 Options are **Dallas**, **WDC**, **London**, **Frankfurt**, **Osaka**, **Tokyo**, and **Sydney**.
 1. Select the **VPC** that contains the subnet from where the health check originates.
 1. Choose a **Subnet (Location)**.
 Select a subnet and location from the list menu.
 This defines from which subnet the health check is running.
 You can specify up to two subnets.

-   The subnet must be from VPC Gen 2.
-   {:note}

 1. Click **Create** to save your changes and create your origin pool.

 When you first create an origin pool, its status is `Critical` and the origin's status is `Down` because the initial health check has not completed yet.
 The status updates after the health check for the origin completes successfully.